ed-biz23/Set-Concentration-Multiple_MVC-Swift/README.md

 To DO:
   - Complete the splitview for Concentration game
-  - Let use change game theme middle of playing session for Concentration Game
+  - Let user change game theme middle of playing session for Concentration Game
   - Add more animation for Set game